Hakameikito/All-in-One_Complaint_Report/README.md

 # All-in-One Complaint Report

 This project is a demo of a sophisticated complaint report I have built using Python, Plotly, Pandas and more.
-The code is written in Jupyter Notebook, feel free to download it and have a look.
+The code is written in Jupyter Notebook, feel free to download it and have a look.<br><br>
+🔴 <b>DATA USED IN THIS PROJECT HAS BEEN RANDOMLY GENERATED SOLELY FOR DEMO PURPOSES</b> 🔴

 ## Features